top of page

 Section 2 explores why we seek.
 Section 3 addresses the money needed for happiness.
 Following these two foundational sections, we explore a seeking framework for what NOT to seek as the basis for our seeking path.

-"You desire but do not have, so you kill.
-You covet but you cannot get what you want, so you quarrel and fight.
-You do not have because you do not ask God.
-When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures."
+Time-tested religions also offer insights into managing our seeking nature. [i-c] Across Christianity, Islam, Buddhism, Sikhism, Judaism, Hinduism, Confucianism, Taoism, and others, teachings address the risks of unchecked desire.
+In Christianity, for example, James 4:2-3 warns: “You desire but do not have, so you kill.
+You covet but cannot get what you want, so you quarrel and fight… because you ask with wrong motives, that you may spend what you get on your pleasures.”

 3. How much income should we seek to be happy?

-Section 2 explored seeking as an evolution-based catalyst spurring action.
-Our genome guides our seeking to ensure we do not end up poor or dead.
-We worry about providing for our family or ourselves.
-Democracy encourages its citizens to seek.
-Religions warn us against the wrong kind of seeking.
+Section 2 examined seeking as an evolution-based catalyst for action.
+Our genome compels us to seek, ensuring we avoid poverty or danger.
+We worry about providing for our families or ourselves.
+Democracy supports citizen-driven seeking, while religions caution against unhealthy forms of it.

 The happiness income threshold